Department: GL – Geophysical Lab

 Location: Washington, DC

-The Instrument Maker will work at the Geophysical Laboratory location in Washington, D.C.
 The Carnegie Institution of Washington is an equal opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of gender, race/ethnicity, protected veteran status, disability, or other protected group status.